-The Bat Art Bath Bomb is a brand new Lush release and is a part of 2020’s Halloween range.
+The Bat Art Bath Bomb is a brand new Lush release that first came out as a part of 2020’s Halloween range.
 I couldn’t resist buying a couple of them on their release date.
 Bat Arts design is so unique to anything Lush have created before.
 Shaped like a bat, with webbed-like-bat-wings it’s almost too cute to let go down the drain. 🥺

 The first thing people usually notice about Bat Art is that it’s a sparkly-jet-black.
 Over the last few years Lush have designed and released several black coloured products.
 In 2017 we were introduced to the Secret Arts jelly bomb as well as another Halloween release, the Bewitched bubble bar.

 Back then, I admit to being absolutely terrified at the prospect of introducing my squeaky-clean, bright-white-bath with a dark-black-product.
 This was the case for many other Lush customers too, so many people asked why anyone would use such a product in the bath or shower – a place you get in to get clean.

 Regardless of my fears, I tried them and I had nothing but positive experiences with both, clean up included.
 With my past experiences with black products being so positive I didn’t even hesitate before using the black and silver-lustre-decorated Bat Art bath bomb.

 The Bat Art bath bomb shares its scent with the Junk perfume, unfortunately I haven’t had the pleasure of trying Junk yet so the Bat Art bath bomb is my first experience of the fragrance.